Hendrik Lenstra: Awards and honors

-In 1984, Lenstra became member of the Royal Netherlands Academy of Arts and Sciences.
+In 1984, Lenstra became a member of the Royal Netherlands Academy of Arts and Sciences.
 He won the Fulkerson Prize in 1985 for his research using the geometry of numbers to solve integer programs with few variables in time polynomial in the number of constraints.
 He was awarded the Spinoza Prize in 1998, and on 24 April 2009 he was made a Knight of the Order of the Netherlands Lion.
 In 2009, he was awarded a Gauss Lecture by the German Mathematical Society.
 In 2012, he became a fellow of the American Mathematical Society.